 Coronavirus/Covid-19 : Resources for Museums

 At MDEM we want to provide as much information as possible for museums in the region dealing with the evolving Coronavirus/Covid-19 situation.
-As such we have created a round up of resources which you may find useful.
-Please note these are accurate at the time of publication – 17th March 2020.
+As such we have created a round up of resources which you may find useful and will try and update these as frequently as possible.

 Current Information on the virus: